Gholamrezadar/Universal-Function-Approximator/README.md

 ## Manual Shallow NN
 Here you can see that each neuron models a line.

-When these lines are passed through ReLU activation functions, then multiplied by some weights, and finally summed, they can create a piecewise linear function. **ANY PIECEWISE LINEAR FUNCTION!** (with limited accuracy that is)
+When these lines are passed through ReLU activation functions, then multiplied by some weights, and finally summed, they can create a piecewise linear function. **ANY PIECEWISE LINEAR FUNCTION!**

 ![mr1](images/manual_relu_1.png)